 - Notre Dame announces a new PhD in anthropology.

 - Saint Louis University Anthropology adds new major (thanks to SLU Anthropology for the comment update!)

 - Florida State University revived its anthropology major.

 - The University of West Alabama added a new anthropology minor.

 We also have Agustín Fuentes coming out with a popular book, Race, Monogamy, and Other Lies They Told You.
 We had another record year for attendance at the American Anthropological Association annual meetings–third record year in a row–with packed panels like Sharing Anthropology.
 And in my neck of the woods, where one might expect liberal arts enrollment woes, we have had a healthy demand for the anthropology major and for our courses (see Are the Liberal Arts Relevant?)

 I find myself not so worried about the academic side of anthropology, where we seem to be showing growth and health despite the headlines.

-I am worried that the anthropological message–on gun violence, race and racism, social construction of gender, culture, and capitalism; as well as on those headliners Jared Diamond and Napoleon Chagnon–is not as relevant and prominent as it could and should be.
+I am worried that the anthropological message–on gun violence, race and racism, social construction of gender, culture, and capitalism; as well as on those headliners Jared Diamond, Napoleon Chagnon, Steven Pinker, and even Bill Gates–is not as relevant and prominent as it could and should be.
 If we can use anthropology to document human possibility and human suffering–but also to effect change in the world–then the academic side will take care of itself.
 Or, as I concluded my Introduction to Anthropology course:

 Anthropology emerged, less as a science of human nature than as the study of the damage done by one part of mankind to another (and thereby to all of humanity).
 If that has indeed been our raison d’être during the last century or two, we are not likely to lose it in the next millennium.